 A small, but treasured frontier Theme Park

-nestled in the hills near Boone, North Carolina, Tweetsie Railroad was established in the summer of 1957, making it the second oldest theme park in the South (the oldest being Disneyland, established in 1955).
+nestled in the hills near Boone, North Carolina, Tweetsie Railroad was established in the summer of 1957, making it the second oldest theme park in the South.
 Tweetsie Railroad started out as one of the earliest heritage railroads in the United States and helped popularize the concept of heritage steam railroads in America (they were already fairly popular in Britain).